Skip to main content

 cd my-existing-project

-aibox init --name my-existing-project --process managed
+aibox init my-existing-project --harness claude

 init will not overwrite